A Giambelli formula for classical $G/P$ spaces: Introduction

 The modern formulation of the Giambelli problem is in the setting of an algebraic family of varying partial flag varieties, with applications to {\em degeneracy loci} of vector bundles.
-This story also has a long history, from the work of Thom-Porteous and Kempf-Laksov \cite{KL} to the generalizations by Fulton, Pragacz, and others \cite{Fu1, Fu2, Fu3, Fu4, PR, LP1, KT, IMN}; see \cite{FP, Ma, Tu} for expositions.
-It has been known at least since the paper of Graham \cite{Gra} that the degeneracy locus problem for the classical groups from \cite{Fu2, Fu3} is equivalent to the Giambelli problem for the Schubert classes in the {\em $T$-equivariant cohomology} of $G/P$, where $T$ denotes the maximal torus in $G$.
+This story also has a long history, from the work of Thom-Porteous and Kempf-Laksov \cite{KL} to the generalizations by Fulton, Pragacz, and others \cite{Fu1, Fu2, Fu3, Fu4, P1, PR2, LP1, KT, IMN}.
 In type A, the project culminated with the combinatorial understanding of the polynomials representing quiver loci \cite{BF, BKTY, KMS}.

-Fulton asked in \cite{Fu3} for degeneracy locus formulas which have a similar shape for all the classical groups; moreover, that the formulas should be determinantal whenever possible.
-We give a complete answer to this question here, except that in addition to determinants we also require the raising operator Giambelli polynomials from \cite{BKT2, BKT4}.
-Furthermore, the results provide a combinatorial link between the general $G/P$ Giambelli problem and the quiver formulas of \cite{BKTY}.
+Let $T$ denote a maximal torus and $B$ a Borel subgroup of $G$ with $T\subset B$.
+Graham \cite{Gra} observed that the degeneracy locus problem for the classical groups from \cite{Fu1, Fu2, Fu3} is equivalent to the Giambelli problem for the Schubert classes in the {\em $T$-equivariant cohomology ring} of $G/B$.

+The degeneracy locus formulas we obtain here have a similar shape for all the classical groups, and solve the Giambelli problem for the $T$-equivariant cohomology of any classical $G/P$ space (when $G$ is an even orthogonal group, the problem is reduced to the main theorem of \cite{BKT4}).
+It should be noted that in type D there are some unavoidable differences due to the presence of the Euler class \cite{EGr}.
+For instance, the Chern classes of the universal vector bundles over a non-maximal even orthogonal Grassmannian do not generate its cohomology ring, even with real coefficients; see \cite{T1, BKT1, BKT4} for a detailed analysis.

+The case of the complete flag variety $G/B$, where the cohomology is generated by Schubert divisors, is more amenable to study.
+Bernstein-Gelfand-Gelfand \cite{BGG} and Demazure \cite{D1, D2} used divided difference operators to construct an algorithm that produces polynomials which represent the Schubert classes on $G/B$ in the Borel presentation \cite{Bo} of the cohomology ring.
+For the general linear group, Lascoux and Sch\"utzenberger \cite{LS1} applied this method to define {\em Schubert polynomials}, a particularly nice choice of representatives with rich combinatorial properties.
+A positive combinatorial formula for the coefficients of Schubert polynomials was given by Billey, Jockusch, and Stanley \cite{BJS} -- thus resolving the Giambelli question in the case of $\GL_n/B$.
+There remained combinatorial difficulties to generalize this to a Giambelli formula which holds on any type A partial flag variety.
+The answer for $\GL_n/P$ was obtained by Buch, Kresch, Yong, and the author \cite[\S 5]{BKTY} in the course of their work on the quiver formulas of Buch and Fulton \cite{BF}.